ngamsomset/ngamsomset/README.md

 I have two years of full time work experience with one of the agencies here in Sydney.
 This was before I decided to take my master's degree course.
 I was responsible for all the front-end web applications using React.
 There is an overlapping area where I also need to work on the backend part using PHP and Laravel.
 Since we had a small team at that time, cross-area work was inevitable.
 I have worked on various projects in two years from greenfield projects to legacy projects.
 Apart from React, I also have a chance to work with WordPress building small content-based applications.
-Most of the applications that we build in that timeframe will have a tech stack as follows, the frontend part always be React and Next.js(at that time, Next.js is still in an early stage) together with stage management like Redux and Recoil.
-The backend implemented PHP and Laravel.
-The deployment of choice is AWS.
+Most of the applications that we build in that timeframe will have a tech stack as follows, the frontend part always be React and Next.js(at that time, Next.js is still in an early stage).
+The backend implemented PHP and Laravel and the deployment of choice is AWS.
 It was quite an industry standard at that time for the tech stack.
 I learned a lot from many engineers in the team and I also had a chance to expose the area that I'm interested in which is the backend development.

 ## Who am I as an engineer?

-## if engineering is an art, I am an artist. - me.